floswald/NumericalMethods/slides/why-julia/why-julia.md

 * Term Project: Replicate a published paper with computational content.
     * More info [on syllabus](https://floswald.github.io/NumericalMethods/#term_project)
-    * Deadline for your proposal: April 1 2023 (no joke!)
     * Deadline for hand in: end of term.